 If the dealer’s “up card” is an Ace, a player may buy insurance, which is a bet of one-half of a player’s original wager.
 Insurance is the same as betting that the dealer has a ten-value card in the dealer’s face down card making blackjack.
 All winning insurance wagers pay 2 to 1.

 A standoff between a player and the dealer.
-Neither hand wins and the player’s wager is returned to them.
+It is a tie.
+The player’s wager is returned to them.

-Non-verbal communication between a player and the dealer to indicate “hit” or “stand”.
+Non-verbal communication between a player and the dealer can be used to indicate “hit” or “stand”.
 Ask a dealer for the proper signals.